penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/snmp-polling.md

 practice.
 We'll start up our Zabbix instance and begin monitoring, but first, it's crucial to understand the two different methods Zabbix offers for retrieving SNMP information from a device.

+!!! warning

+    ```
+    The RFC3411 Specs specify that an EngineID needs to be unique this is very
+    important for monitoring.
+You will see errors like Bad parse of ASN.1 if you
+    have a conflict.

+    Within an administrative domain, an snmpEngineID is the unique and
+    unambiguous identifier of an SNMP engine.
+Since there is a one-to-
+    one association between SNMP engines and SNMP entities, it also
+    uniquely and unambiguously identifies the SNMP entity within that
+    administrative domain.
+Note that it is possible for SNMP entities in
+    different administrative domains to have the same value for
+    snmpEngineID.
+Federation of administrative domains may necessitate
+    assignment of new values.
+    ```

 ---